iamaaditya/iamaaditya.github.io/_posts/2016-01-15-Deep-Learning-software-installation-guide-on-fresh-Ubuntu.md

   * `sudo ./cuda_7.0.28_linux.run --override  `   # for cuda 7.0
   * `sudo ln -s /usr/bin/g++-4.8 /usr/local/cuda/bin/g++ `   # this might be omitted if a symbolic link has been made from /usr/bin/g++ like mentioned above
   * `sudo ln -s /usr/bin/gcc-4.8 /usr/local/cuda/bin/gcc `   # this might be omitted if a symbolic link has been made from /usr/bin/gcc like mentioned above

+## Install CuDNN
+  CuDNN improves the performance of deep learning libraries.
+Unfornately, not all of them work with latest version.
+Google's Tensorflow requires v2, Theano & Caffe works with v3, whereas latest version is 4.
+  To get the library you will have to register at [NVIDIA CuDNN](https://developer.nvidia.com/cudnn)
+  * Download the archive folder
+  * `cd <extracted_directory>`
+  * `export LD_LIBRARY_PATH=`pwd`:$LD_LIBRARY_PATH`

+  Although not required, I find it useful to rather install both the version of CuDNN (2 and 3).
+Put the libs of v2 in CUDA 6.5 or CUDA 7.0 (for Tensorflow), and v3 in CUDA 7.5.

+## To be updated with instructions for Caffe & Nervana

 # Install GPU Libraries
 ---